timoski/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Use sliding window and fit polynomial
+In this step I get from the binary image to the two line markings that are described as polynomial.
+This step is implemented in the `fit_polynomial` function.
+First I call the `find_lane_pixels` function.
+This function takes the binary thresholded image and creates a histogram of the bottom half of the image.
+Then I take the highest bars of the histogram on the left half and on the right half as start points for my left and right lane.
+Starting from the bottom of the image I slide up the image with a window for left and right lane.
+For every window the average position of white pixels is calculated.
+The average position is used as start point for the next window position.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Finaly I fit a second order polynomial through the sliding window positions:
 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Plot result back down onto the road

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+Finally I transformed the lines back to the real world in the function `transformRealWorld`.
+First, I create an empty image of the size of an warped image.
+Second, I draw my lanes into the image.
+Third, I calculate the invers matrix from the warped image to the original image.
+Fourth, I warp the image with the inverse matrix back.
+Last, I combine the warped back image with the original image.
+The result is shown in this picture:

 ![alt text][image6]